Table of contents

 Talking more than 50% of the time (broken talk ratio)

-Per Nimitai on 350+ analyzed calls, reps who talk more than 65% of the time close 38% less than those staying between 38% and 46% talk ratio.
+Reps who monopolize the conversation close far less than those who truly listen.
 Why ?
 Talking too much = listening too little = not understanding real stakes = pitching in the void.
 It is mechanical.
-It is also the #1 deal loss signal per Abstrakt, more reliable than MEDDIC score.
+A high talk ratio is one of the most reliable deal-loss signals, more so than MEDDIC score.

 Symptoms : 3 consecutive sentences without question prospect replying "hmm hmm" monologues over 90 seconds